-The success of DocuWare served to secure the relationship between Toshiba and the cookware manufacturer-so much so that as their Ikon contract neared termination, Toshiba became the natural choice for the company headquarters' overall imaging business.
-Page secured a deal for a total of 17 units, including both color, and black and white multifunction products (MFPs).
-In addition, the company installed a Follow Me print server, and added e-BRIDGE Fleet Management and Managed Print Services.
-Today, Toshiba manages approximately 70,000 printer images per month and 180,000 copier images per month for the company.
+The success of DocuWare served to secure the relationship between TBS and the cookware manufacturer-so much so that as their Ikon contract neared termination, TBS became the natural choice for the company headquarters' overall imaging business.
+In March of 2009, Page secured a deal for a total of 17 units, including both color, and black and white multifunction products (MFPs).
+In addition, the company installed a Follow Me print server, and added eBridge Fleet Management and Print Smart Managed Print Services (MPS).
+Today, TBS manages approximately 70,000 printer images per month and 180,000 copier images per month for the company.